The intelligence layer for your AI API stack

 How do I get started?

-Install with one command: curl -fsSL https://raw.githubusercontent.com/onllm-dev/onwatch/main/install.sh | bash.
-Add your API keys to ~/.onwatch/.env — set any combination of SYNTHETIC_API_KEY, ZAI_API_KEY, or ANTHROPIC_TOKEN. onWatch polls each configured provider every 60 seconds, stores snapshots in SQLite, and serves a dashboard at localhost:9211 with live countdowns, charts, and cross-provider views.
+The fastest way is Homebrew: brew install onllm-dev/tap/onwatch, then onwatch setup to configure your providers interactively.
+Alternatively, install with one command: curl -fsSL https://raw.githubusercontent.com/onllm-dev/onwatch/main/install.sh | bash.
+The setup wizard auto-detects Claude Code and Codex credentials, prompts for API keys, and configures dashboard credentials. onWatch polls each configured provider every 60 seconds, stores snapshots in SQLite, and serves a dashboard at localhost:9211 with live countdowns, charts, and cross-provider views.

 Does onWatch work with Cline, Roo Code, Kilo Code, or Claude Code?